-(1) has previously received a district-wide early education program grant;
+(1) a one-page program summary;

-(2) is the current recipient of a district-wide early education program grant under this section;

-(3) has an insufficient number of children in the district attending high-quality child care programs; and
+- (2) an application narrative; - (3) a budget narrative form; - (4) written documentation of outreach efforts conducted by the district; - (5) written documentation that the school district consulted with all local and tribal Head Start programs within the district; - (6) for each program that the school district consulted with under (a)(2) of this section, an acknowledgment signed by a person with authority to act on behalf of the program stating that the district's early education program is not, or would not be, duplicative of an existing program and that eligible students would not be negatively affected by developing and improving a school district early education program; and - (7) certification that the applicant is not presently debarred, suspended, ineligible, or voluntarily excluded from participation in primary covered transactions by any federal department or agency; and - (8) a district-wide early education program consultation form. - (b) The department may award an early education program grant to a district-wide early education program that meets the criteria of AS 14.03.410 and this section.
+When making an award determination, the department shall consider whether an applicant school district - (1) has previously received a district-wide early education program grant; - (2) is the current recipient of a district-wide early education program grant under this section; - (3) is the current recipient of state or federal funding for an early education program, including Head Start; - (4) has an insufficient number of children in the district attending high quality child care programs; and

-(4) has conducted outreach within the district to ensure that the proposed districtwide early education program is not duplicative of existing programs.

-(c) The department will prioritize grant applications from eligible school districts that rank lowest on district accountability system and performance designations under AS 14.03.123 and 4 AAC 06.812.

-(d) A district-wide early education program grant award has a three-year duration.

-(e) Any non-school district agency is not eligible for a grant award under this section.

-(f) In this section, "high quality child care program" includes a Head Start program, an early education program provided by a local government, and an early education program provided by a child development agency which meets the Alaska Early Education Program Standards, dated April 2023, adopted by reference in 4 AAC 60.190.
+- (5) has conducted outreach within the district to ensure that local early education programs are not duplicative of existing programs. - (c) The department will prioritize grant applications from eligible school districts that rank lowest on district accountability system and performance designations under AS 14.03.123 and 4 AAC 06.812. - (d) A district-wide early education program grant award has a three year duration. - (e) Any non-school district agency is not eligible for a grant award under this section. - (f) In this section, "high quality child care program" includes a Head Start program, an early education program provided by a local government, and an early education program provided by a child development agency.
 (Eff. //; Register )

-Authority: AS 14.03.410 AS 14.07.020 AS 14.07.060

 4 AAC 60.205.
-District-wide early education program grant recipient obligations. (a) During the grant period, a school district that receives a grant award under 4 AAC 60.200 must demonstrate progress towards meeting or exceeding the standards for a high quality early education program under AS 14.07.165(a)(5) and 4 AAC 60.190 by complying with the department's grant reporting requirements and submitting a year-end report to the department.

-(b) After expiration of the grant period, a school district grant recipient that has demonstrated progress toward meeting or exceeding high quality early education program standards under (a) of this section may apply for inclusion of the early education program's students in the district's student count under AS 14.17.600 and 4 AAC 60.210.

-(c) A school district early education program grant award recipient shall comply with the department's fiscal and program requirements.
+District-wide early education program grant recipient obligations.

+- (a) During the grant period, a school district that receives a grant award under 4 AAC 60.200 must demonstrate progress towards meeting or exceeding the standards for a quality early education program under AS 14.07.165(a)(5) and 4 AAC 60.190 by complying with the department's grant reporting requirements and submitting a year-end report to the department. - (b) After expiration of the grant period, a school district grant recipient that has demonstrated progress toward meeting or exceeding quality early education program standards under (a) of this section may apply for inclusion of the early education program's students in the district's student count under AS 14.17.600 and 4 AAC 60.210. - (c) A school district early education program grant award recipient shall comply with the department's fiscal and program requirements.
 To comply, an award recipient must